kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    > **CAUTION:** Never use `/test all` as it might run tests that you do not want to execute.

 3. Execute remaining tests.
-There are dependencies between jobs, so the order described below is important.
+There are dependencies between jobs, so follow the provided order of steps.

    i.
 Run `kyma-integration` by adding the  `/test pre-rel{release_number}-kyma-integration`  comment to the PR.